413 Lake Street, Elmira, NY 14901

 Organized in the summer of 2005 by Cynthia Hill, Sharon Mitchell, Dorothy Poppleton, Cynthia Raj, Lynne Rusinko, Rita Rhodes-Kapron and Brent Stermer, Community Arts functioned under the fiscal sponsorship of Cornell Cooperative Extension.

 On April 6, 2007, Community Arts of Elmira, Inc. was granted 501(c)(3) tax exempt status by the Internal Revenue Service.
-In late November of 2006, a benefactor named Francis A. Przygoda stepped forward with an offer to purchase the site at 413 Lake Street in Elmira, (the former Eagles Club building), for Community Arts.
+In late November of 2006, a benefactor named Francis A. Przygoda stepped forward with an offer to purchase the site at 413 Lake Street in Elmira, (the former Eagles Club building), for Community Arts of Elmira.

 Our Mission